Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: LSAT Lab Prep Review

 Co-founders Matt and Patrick are there to back you every step of the way, and are never more than an IM, email or class question away.
 Now, if I did have any bones to pick with LSAT Lab, it would just be my desire to see some slightly shorter, more digestible videos (maybe 10-15 minutes in length instead of 20-30 minutes).
+And some stronger problem explanations would be nice.
 But that’s honestly it.

-I loved most everything else about this prep course and have no issue slapping our stamp of approval on it.
-I think for visual leaners, and those who want a little group study with a chance to ask their teacher questions, LSAT Lab is a crazy good value and effective prep option.
+I liked most everything else about this prep course.
+I think for visual leaners, and those who want a little group study with a chance to ask their teacher questions, LSAT Lab is a good value and generally effective prep option.

 FAQ